 Sharing reduces unnecessary consumption and waste and recovers a sense of trust-based relationships.
 It fuels a sense of community.
 San Francisco, Berlin and Seoul are currently at the forefront here.
 Seoul is even officially endorsing a shared economy model.
 Sharing might sound very communistic to economists and yes, it is a post-ownership movement which does not have growth and the accumulation of capital at its centre.
 Instead it is based on a very old value we tend to forget in these times: solidarity.
 The concept of sharing has been practised in poorer areas of the world.
 It is not even new.
 It was quite popular in Europe as well, in the 1950s and 1960s – a time when Europe was not that rich and ethics tamed the economy and not the other way round.

-Note: This article gives the views of the author, and not the position of EUROPP – European Politics and Policy, nor of the London School of Economics, the Hertie School of Governance, or Stiftung Mercator.
+Note: This article gives the views of the author, and not the position of EUROPP – European Politics and Policy and the British Politics and Policy blog, nor of the London School of Economics, the Hertie School of Governance, or Stiftung Mercator.